BY LAWS/ STANDING RULES

 BOARD MEMBER STATUS REVIEW

 When a Board member is no longer employed by the member shop at which they were employed at the time of their election, or the shop ceases to be a member of ISFA, the Membership Committee shall review the Board member status and make a recommendation to the Board of then- eligibility to serve on the Board within 30 days or at the next Board meeting.

 ANNUAL FLORAL DESIGN SHOW

-In matter of and pertaining to the Spring Conference, the Conference Guidelines shall be considered the Standing Rules.
+In matter of and pertaining to the Annual Design Show, the Conference Guidelines shall be considered the Standing Rules.

 The Conference Guidelines shall be updated annually, by a committee consisting of the current Executive Board and the current and past Conference Chairs and other members as appointed.